root-project/root/core/doc/v600/index.md

 ### Cling not yet implemented features

-In this release Cling does not support the following (but we intended to re-introduce them soon) features:
+In this release Cling does not support the following (but we intend to re-introduce them soon) features:

 -   Unloading of script and shared libraries